Overview

 using thermomechanical models in ANSYS 5.5; videos

-recorded from a CCD camera mounted on our
+recorded from a CCD camera mounted on a

 probe station.)
 We go from the operational concept to a single 1 mm beam to arrays of beams, then to linear motors containing sliders nudged along by arrays.